 This course provides a deep understandings of Industrial Engineering and Economics based on students' work experiences.

-The course aims to enable students to understand usefulness of theories and techniques in Industrial Engineering and Economics through their applications to real-world problems.
+The course aims to enable students to understand usefulness of theories and techniques in Industrial Engineering and Economics through the application to real-world problems.

 Students will be able to have skills/understandings of Industrial Engineering and Economics connected with their experience of problem solving in real working conditions.

 |Intercultural skills||Communication skills||Specialist skills||Critical thinking skills||Practical and/or problem-solving skills|